AdnanHodzic/auto-cpufreq/README.md

 `sudo auto-cpufreq --remove`

+You can also stop the service with:

+`systemctl stop auto-cpufreq`

+and stop it from persistenctly starting with:

+`systemctl disable auto-cpufreq`

 ### Stats

 If daemon has been installed, live stats of CPU/system load monitoring and optimization can be seen by running: